 On March 25, 2021, ARCA Recycling entered into a Master Equipment Finance Agreement (collectively, the "Equipment Finance Agreement") with KLC Financial, Inc. ("KLC").
 Under the terms of the Equipment Finance Agreement, KLC has agreed to make loans to ARCA Recycling secured by certain equipment purchased or to be purchased by ARCA Recycling on terms set forth or to be set forth in schedules to the Equipment Finance Agreement.
-Under the terms of Schedule No. 01 (the "Initial Loan"), KLC has agreed to loan ARCA Recycling approximately \$1.8 million secured by existing equipment of and new equipment to be purchased by ARCA Recycling.
-ARCA Recycling will make monthly payments of \$27 over a period of five years from the March 24, 2021, at which time it is intended that the Initial Loan will be repaid in full.
-The Initial Loan bears interest at 7.757% per annum.
+Under the terms of Schedule No. 01 (the "Initial Loan"), KLC has agreed to loan ARCA Recycling approximately \$1,800 secured by existing equipment of and new equipment to be purchased by ARCA Recycling.
+ARCA Recycling will make monthly payments of \$31, inclusive of principal and interest, over a period offive years, at which time it is intended that the Initial Loan will be repaid in full.
+The Initial Loan bears interest at 7.59% per annum.
 KLC will have a first priority security interest over, among other things, all equipment identified in the schedules.
 The Initial Loan is guaranteed by Virland Johnson, the Chief Financial Officer of JanOne and Chief Financial Officer and Secretary of ARCA Recycling.
 The Equipment Finance Agreement contains customary affirmative and negative covenants, representations and warranties, and events of default for transactions of this nature.
-The foregoing description of the Equipment Finance Agreement, a copy of which is attached hereto as Exhibit 10.1 and is incorporated herein by reference.